 Recently awarded Rare Breed Farm Park status by the Rare Breeds Survival Trust, The Lost Gardens of Heligan are home to the first rare breeds park in the whole of the South West and one of just 23 in the United Kingdom!

 We manage our farmland using a mixture of traditional breeds and sustainable, low intensity techniques like the ones practiced here for centuries.
-Meet our North Devons, White Park and Highland cattle, Kerry Hill, Devon and Cornwall Longwool sheep and even some more unusual and exotic additions - all of whom were potentially kept here over a hundred years ago.
+Meet our North Devons, White Park and Highland cattle, Kerry Hill, along with Devon and Cornwall Longwool sheep - all of whom were potentially kept here over a hundred years ago.
 Wander through traditional hay meadows brimming with butterflies and swallows in the summer, and dried to feed our cattle in the winter.

 Adventure around the fields and woodland and try to spot our Tamworth and Lop pigs where they are able to forage for nuts and roots and also our native black bee, can you find the queen in the observation hive?